 Neten Dorji | Radhi

-Paddy harvest is almost over in Radhi gewog, the rice bowl of eastern Bhutan.
-Not many farmers are seen threshing paddy on the terraces.
+It’s harvest season in Radhi, the rice bowl of the eastern Bhutan.
+Farmers are seen threshing paddy on the terraces.

 The harvest this year has been good.
 Nimble footsteps of the farmers and smiles on their faces tell.

 The farmers in lower parts of Radhi harvest paddy in September for the early verities.
 For the late varieties, the harvest goes on until November.

 Sonam Wangmo, 56, said that there was abundant harvest this year because of timely rainfall and favourable weather.

 Yeshi Tshering, a farmer, said that paddy production on his field increased by almost 30 percent.
 “I harvested about 5000kg of rice this time—the biggest in my life.”

 He said that there weren’t disastrous storms this year and farmers saw few cases of human-wildlife conflict.